Should you be watermarking photos? We’ll discuss why and why not so you can make the best decision for YOUR business.

 I’m a portrait photographer who occasionally gets a better-than-average landscape or wildlife shot.
 The general public isn’t going to want to steal a copy of my amazeballs image of my neighbor/client and her family because it has no meaning or inherent value to anyone but me or my client.
 I might have a much different attitude about watermarking photos, though, if I was making living selling landscapes of the desert or commercial cosplay work.
 That’s why it’s such a personal decision.

 It comes down to what is right for you.
 What feels right for you, your business and the genre of photography in which you specialize?
-Don’t like watermarks?
+Don’t mind watermarks?
 Great!
 Slap a watermark that says “Stolen from ABC Photography” across every single one of your online images.
 Hate watermarks?
 Go au naturale online!
 It’s your business and your work.
 You protect it however you see fit!

 Other Ways to Protect Your Work

 If watermarking photos doesn’t truly protect your images, what can you do?
 The only way to prevent an image from being stolen online is not to put it online.
 Period.
-But that’s not always an option in this day and age of social network marketing and website advertising. what measures can we take to protect our work?
-Here are some ideas.
+But that’s not always an option in this day and age of social network marketing and website advertising.
+What measures can we take to protect our work?
+Here are some ideas:

 - Use low-resolution photos.
 This can help prevent unauthorized reselling of your images.
 This is more helpful for genres like wildlife, nature, landscape and fashion photography because people buying images in those industries need high-resolution files for publications and marketing.